appliedecon/data602-lectures/project/readme.md

 - Use a dataset of at least moderate size (> 5,000 rows and 10 features).
 Ideally, the dataset should have a mix of numerical and categorical features, but that is not mandatory.

 # Deadlines:
-- Project proposal: TBD.
+- Project proposal: 4/13.
-- Overall project due date: TBD.
+- Overall project due date: 5/11.

 # Example project descriptions:
 - Sentiment analysis of review data to predict user reviews, whether an individual purchased a product, ...